SEDG Straddle Strategy

 SEDG thesis for this straddle

-The market-implied 1-standard-deviation range for SEDG extends from approximately $40.76 on the downside to $83.58 on the upside.
+The market-implied 1-standard-deviation range for SEDG extends from approximately $40.01 on the downside to $71.09 on the upside.
 A SEDG long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current SEDG IV rank near 89.73% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on SEDG at 120.11%.
+Current SEDG IV rank near 47.00% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on SEDG should anchor more to the directional view and the expected-move geometry.
 As a Energy name, SEDG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to SEDG-specific events.

 SEDG straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 SEDG positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SEDG alongside the broader basket even when SEDG-specific fundamentals are unchanged.
 Always rebuild the position from current SEDG chain quotes before placing a trade.